S-Ellis/healthy-lungCT-GANs/readme.md

 There are a number of steps that need to be followed before the GAN training code can be run.

-1. The LUNA16 code must be downloaded [here](https://luna16.grand-challenge.org/Download/) and the raw CT images stored such that all subsets are held in the same folder.
+1. The LUNA16 data must be downloaded [here](https://luna16.grand-challenge.org/Download/) and the raw CT images stored such that all subsets are held in the same folder.
 E.g. the data folder is called `/path/to/LUNA16/`, which contains 10 subfolders `subset0`, `subset1`, etc.
 2. The seg-lungs-LUNA16.zip must be unzipped and stored as one directory separate to the raw CT images, e.g. `/path/to/seg-lungs-LUNA16/`.
 3. Run the `filter_and_split_LUNA16.py` file, pointing it to your saved LUNA16 images and segmentations.
 This discards scans classed as malignant, and splits the remaining scans into 80:20 train:test.